-Contrary to popular belief, Texas does have lovely fall foliage, but you’ll have to wait later in the year to see it.
+Contrary to popular belief, Texas does have lovely fall foliage, but you’ll have to wait until later in the year to see it.
 When fall does arrive — usually in late October — it’s a beaut, and East Texas is where you’ll see rich autumn colors of yellow, orange, red, brown, and green from maple, oak, dogwood, and many other trees.

 Many towns in the area are getting prepared for their fall festivals, fall foliage driving trails are getting their manicure from Mother Nature, and travelers who want to experience East Texas’s rolling hills, forests of green, and cooler temperatures are making plans to visit.
 So get ready to plan a day trip, or better yet, an autumn getaway in this neck of the (piney) woods.